getLib/circle.js/README.md

 ## Create your 3D Gallery
 First of all create the images list.
 Create a `div #circle3dImg` and add all your image in.
+You can place it where you want, this block will be hide.
 You need to specify the width `data-width` and height `data-height` of each image.
 ```html
 <div id="circle3dImg">